-Enter the quantity of steam generated, the enthalpy of the steam and water, and the gross calorific value of fuel to determine the boiler efficiency.
+Enter the quantity of steam generated, the enthalpy of the steam and water, the gross calorific value (GCV) of the fuel, and the fuel consumption to determine the boiler efficiency.

 Boiler Efficiency Formula